-A significant portion of the business of the UniCredit Group is done in currencies other than the Euro, predominantly in U.S. dollars, Swiss francs, British Pound, Turkish lira and Russian Ruble.
+A significant portion of the business of the UniCredit Group is done in currencies other than the Euro, predominantly in Polish zloty2, Turkish lira, U.S. dollars, Swiss francs and Japanese yen.
 This means that the effects of exchange rate trends could have a significant influence on the assets and the operations, balance sheet and/or income statement of the Issuer and/or the Group.
 This exposes the UniCredit Group to the risks connected with converting foreign currencies and carrying out transactions in foreign currencies.

-If one considers the exchange risk deriving from the trading book as well as the banking book, including the commercial bank, which then can affect the Group's operating results, the UniCredit Group is exposed mainly to foreign-exchange risk toward the U.S. dollar.
+If one considers the exchange risk deriving from the trading book as well as the banking book, including the commercial bank, which then can affect the Group's operating results, the UniCredit Group is exposed mainly to foreign-exchange risk toward the Polish Zloty, mainly arising from foreign exchange hedging of expected future cash flows due to the sale of Bank Pekao SA and the U.S. dollar.